Ollantaytambo Inca Site | Explore Peru’s Living Inca Fortress

 Ollantaytambo has a rich and fascinating history that dates back to the Inca Empire.
 The Incas used it as a strategic location, serving as a religious and military center.

-The town was named after an Inca warrior named Ollantay, who was in love with a princess named Cusi Coyllur.
-The couple’s love story is immortalized in a play called “Ollantay,” considered one of the most important literary works from the Inca era.
+The town was named after an Inca warrior, Ollantay, who was in love with a princess, Cusi Coyllur.
+The couple’s love story is immortalized in the play “Ollantay,” considered one of the most important literary works of the Inca era.

-During the reign of the Inca emperor Pachacuti, Ollantaytambo was expanded and developed into a major center for agricultural production and a military stronghold.
-It was strategically located at the Sacred Valley entrance, making it an essential stop on the Inca Trail.
+During the reign of the Inca emperor Pachacuti, Ollantaytambo was expanded and developed into a major agricultural center and a military stronghold.
+It was strategically located at the entrance to the Sacred Valley, making it an essential stop on the Inca Trail.

 When the Spanish arrived in Peru in the 16th century, Ollantaytambo was among the last Inca strongholds to fall to the conquistadors.
 In 1536, the Inca leader Manco Inca launched a rebellion against the Spanish, and Ollantaytambo was a key site of resistance.
 Although the Incas were eventually defeated, the town remained an important center of agriculture and textiles during the colonial period.